CSHL-comp-neuro-vision/website/source/2024/lecture_notes.md

 • <a href="../_static/pdfs/cooper/Padmanaban2017.pdf">Padmanaban, Nitish, et al. "Optimizing virtual reality for all users through gaze-contingent and adaptive focus displays."
 Proceedings of the National Academy of Sciences 114.9 (2017): 2183-2188.</a>

 ## Marlene Cohen

 ### Suggested Readings

 **This one first:**
-<a href="../_static/pdfs/cohen/rust_cohen_2022.pdf">Rust & Cohen (2022)</a>
+<a href="../_static/pdfs/cohen/rust_cohen_2022.pdf">Rust & Cohen (2022) Priority coding in the visual system</a>

 **See also**
-<a href="../_static/pdfs/cohen/CohenKohn2011.pdf">Cohen & Kohn (2011)</a>
+<a href="../_static/pdfs/cohen/CohenKohn2011.pdf">Cohen & Kohn (2011) Measuring and interpreting neuronal correlations</a>

 I will also touch on some newer methods for analyzing neural population data.
 People wanting to learn more might find these papers useful:

-Sizemore, A.E., Phillips-Cremins, J.E., Ghrist, R., and Bassett, D.S.
+<a href="../_static/pdfs/cohen/sizemore-etal-2011.pdf">Sizemore, A.E., Phillips-Cremins, J.E., Ghrist, R., and Bassett, D.S.
 (2019).
-The importance of the whole: topological data analysis for the network neuroscientist.
-Network Neuroscience 3, 656{673.
+The importance of the whole: topological data analysis for the network neuroscientist</a>

-Rouse TC, Ni AM, Huang C, Cohen MR (2021).
-Topological insights into the neural basis of flexible behavior. bioRxiv doi: https://doi.org/10.1101/2021.09.24.461717 Wu-Yan, E., Betzel, R.F., Tang, E., Gu, S., Pasqualetti, F., and Bassett, D.S.
+<a href="../_static/pdfs/cohen/rouse-ni-huang-cohen-2011.pdf">Rouse TC, Ni AM, Huang C, Cohen MR (2021).
+Topological insights into the neural basis of flexible behavior</a>

+<a href="../_static/pdfs/cohen/wu-yan-etal-2020.pdf">Wu-Yan, E., Betzel, R.F., Tang, E., Gu, S., Pasqualetti, F., and Bassett, D.S.
 (2020).

-Benchmarking measures of network controllability on canonical graph models.
-Journal of Nonlinear Science 30, 2195{2233.
+Benchmarking measures of network controllability on canonical graph models </a>

 ## Madineh Sedigh-Sarvestani